 Unit Four: Maximizing Solution Value

 This course is designed to provide the participant with the techniques used to ensure that solutions meet the identified business need and add to the success of the project implementation.
-Participants will review activities used to prioritize and document requirements through diagrams and models.
-In addition, techniques to define assumptions and constraints prior to validation and verifiying requirements are reviewed.
-Various techniques used to document requirements through models and diagrams will be reviewed.
-Emphasis is placed on the best practices related to each documentation technique (I.e. use case, process flow, matrix, etc.) and the strengths and weaknesses of each approach.
+Participants will review activities used to prioritize and document requirements through diagrams and models as well as obtain agreement from stakeholders with varying views.
+In addition, techniques to define assumptions and constraints prior to validation and verifying requirements are reviewed.
+Emphasis is placed on the best practices related to each documentation technique (i.e. use case, process flow, matrix, etc.) and the strengths and weaknesses of each approach.

 Unit Two: Verify and Validate Requirements

-$1392, includes all four courses to complete certificate
+$1392, includes all three courses to complete certificate